Disability inclusion in the workplace

 Employees with disabilities make up a large percentage of the workforce.
 According to the Centers for Disease Control and Prevention, one in four adults in the United States has a disability.

-as well as visible ones.
+That includes invisible disabilities as well as visible ones.
 Many employees have disabilities, whether or not they’ve disclosed those disabilities at work.

 Without disability inclusion, your business isn’t doing all it can to support its current employees.
 And if your company isn't proactive about disability inclusion in the hiring process, you may be losing out on top candidates.